azriel91/peace/doc/src/technical_concepts/state/logical_state.md

             May be difficult to distinguish some cases from `Ok(None)`, e.g. failed to connect to server, is it because the server doesn't exist, or because the address is incorrect.

-            Should we have two `StateCurrentFnSpec`s?
+            Should we have two `StateCurrentFn`s?
 Or pass in whether it's being called from `Discover` vs `Ensure` &ndash; i.e. some information that says "err when failing to connect because the predecessor has been ensured".

         <!--  -->